steff880/MS3-MyRecipeBook/README.md

 - Manage Profile

-    - Add profile image
+    - Add a profile image
     - Edit username or password
     - Delete account

 - More admin features:

     - Be able to delete any recipe
-    - Be able to delete category
+    - Be able to delete a category
     - Be able to edit category

-- By using EmailJS, to send an email to the user after they subscribe for the newsletter.
+- By using EmailJS, to send an email to the user after they subscribe to the newsletter.

 ---